datacamp-content-public/courses-w-s19-reinfuhrung/chapter2.md

 ---
 title: Coding
-description: 'easy examples u should solve without using google or anything else.'
+description: easy examples u should solve without using google or anything else.
 ---

 ## Vektoren